zamfi/cca-arduino-summer-2014/README.md

 Lecture:
 - Introduction
 - Discussion of goals, projects, robots, Arduino
 - Lots of digressions into very technical topics, including binary, coordinate systems, and trigonometry.
-(We'll talk more about these topics in the future, don't worry if you found today's concepts very hard!
-Lots of stuff will start to make sense once we get hands-on.)
+(We went very quickly over these topics -- don't worry if they didn't make super much sense.
+We'll talk more about these topics in the future, and lots of stuff will start to make sense once we get hands-on.)

 Hands-on:
 - Arduino IDE